BYLAWS OF THE

-An Affiliated Organization must be sponsored by the Programs Director.
+An Affiliated Organization must be sponsored by the Vice President.
 Agreements shall be valid for two (2) years and may be entered into and/or renewed based on the following criteria: a formal Affiliation Agreement between NMGIA and the proposed affiliated organization; Submission of a letter of request on agency letterhead signed by the head of the agency; Nomination letter and supporting documentation of significant service submitted by a third party.
 Affiliated organizations shall consist of the following classes:

 a) Corporate Partner: A corporation or other business entity which demonstrates and continues to demonstrate support of the NMGIA purpose and functions.